 Mission Statement vs. Vision Statement

 While people sometimes use the terms interchangeably, a mission statement is not the same as a vision statement.
 While purpose is the focus of a mission statement, a vision statement is focused on the future.
 A vision statement is aspirational in nature, describing the imagined future state the organization or individual is striving to achieve.
 Most organizations have both mission and vision statements.
 Individuals who develop their own vision statement may also want to craft a vision statement.
-Learn more by reviewing examples of vision statements.
+Learn more by reviewing examples of personal vision statements.